UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/dev_environment/sublime_as_ide.rst.txt

 The preferences file is simply a JSON text file you edit like any other text file.

 Create your own set of preferences by opening the user preferences file.
-This will create an empty file,.
+This will create an empty file.
 You can then copy the settings you want to override from the default set into your personal settings.

 Here's a reasonable set of preliminary settings (theme, color scheme and font